ankit-gubrani/AEM-WookieConnector/README.md

 Apache Wookie is a Java server application that allows you to upload and deploy widgets for your applications.
 This tool allows AEM users to use Apache wookie to fetch & display widgets hosted on the apache wookie server.
-Widgets can not only include all the usual kinds of mini-applications, badges, and gadgets, but also fully-collaborative applications such as chats, quizzes, and games.
+Widgets can not only include all the usual kinds of mini-applications, badges, and gadgets, but also fully-collaborative applications such as chats, quizzes, and games.[AEM-WookieConnector](http://ankit-gubrani.github.io/AEM-WookieConnector/#/)

 Here is the link that explains more : [AEM-WookieConnector](http://ankit-gubrani.github.io/AEM-WookieConnector/#/)

 ## Modules